Skip to content

 Built with: Squarespace

-We’ve seen a bunch of minimalist sites, but Levon Biss is taking it to the next level.
+We’ve seen many minimalist sites, but Levon Biss is taking it to the next level.
 The “header,” the “footer” and the sidebar hamburger menu icon are all on a transparent background and stick to the screen.

 Note: Create a much cleaner navigation bar with a simple hamburger menu icon.